noamgariani11/Mock-Report/MockReport.md

 # Executive Summary

 * The password for the "totallynotadrugonlinemarketplace" drug markertplace network was found in the disk image.
-* Access to the whole network will be able to provid evidence for mutliple arrests, but most notably providing key evidence in implicating Sten Walker (Yone) as the head of the organization.
+* Access to the whole network will be able to provide evidence for multiple arrests, but most notably providing key evidence in implicating Sten Walker (Yone) as the head of the organization.

 # Items Analysed